RyanHaberle/Portfolio/System_Analysys_design/README.txt

-George Brown's System Analysis and Design course taugh us many ways to plan an I.T.
+George Brown's System Analysis and Design course taught us many ways to plan an I.T.
 Project.
-We learned many different diagrams and how to write user stoires and personas.
+We learned many about many different diagrams and how to write user stories and personas.